abhishekarya1/myblog/content/post/2018-06-08-image-classification.md

 --image_dir=tf_files/cluster_photos
 ```

+Learning Rate can be decreased or increased using the `--learning_rate` parameter, by default it is `0.01`.

 Also, the parameter `--how_many_training_steps=500` can be removed to set the default number of steps that is 4000 for higher accuracy and thus improved result.

 ### Training will take approximately 30-40 mins depending upon the hyperparameters, architecture, and the number and resolution of training images.